sriramcu/yolov3_traffic_violations/README.md

 * Before running the helmet detection program, vehicle data is assumed to have been entered via the GUI, i.e. vehicle license plates, name and address of the owner (3 columns).

+### Changes made to submodules referenced in the Acknowledgments Section

+* The deep_license_plate_recognition module has minimal changes.
+* The yolov3_Helmet_Detection folder contains moderate changes, such as minor tweaks in the Helmet_detection_YOLOv3.py program and some more input images to test the helmet detection module separately.
+* Major changes are made in the keras_yolo3 module including converting hyphen to underscore in the folder name and adding __init__.py file to use it as a python module in the main GUI code.
+Significant changes made to yolo.py (in detect_image() and detect_video() functions).

 ## Setup
 Follow these instructions: